forrest-kennedy/math-notes/readme.txt

+IF YOU ONLY WANT TO READ MY NOTES, just download the .tex files from inside course folders or try downloading master.pdf in any course.
+Be careful! master.pdf may or may not be up to date depending on my last compilation before the last commit.

 1) Install TexLive with default paths.

 2) Clone Repo into ~/Documents.
 See (https://castel.dev/post/lecture-notes-3/) for an explaination of the file structure.
 Basically, every semester needs a preamble.tex file, every course needs a info.yaml file, and you must have a system link to the working course dir in ~.